kj3moraes/delorean/README.rst

 -----------------

 delorean offers only one function ``treeify``, which generates a Python object from markup text.
-This object is a navigable, “Tree of Contents” abstraction for the markdown file.
+The object is a [treelib](https://github.com/caesar0301/treelib) Tree structure.

 Take, for example, the following markdown file.